 Seeing a doctor isn’t just critical to your health – it will also be vital to your case.
 You may be hurt much worse than you think.
 If you don’t get treatment, you could set your recovery back by weeks, months, or even longer.
 Failing to seek medical treatment or delaying treatment could give the insurance company grounds to argue that you’re not as injured as you claim.

-According to the Illinois statute of limitations in personal injury cases, you have two years from the date of the accident to take legal action.
-If you don’t seek compensation before the clock runs out, you won’t have any legal recourse.
+According to the Illinois statute of limitations in personal injury cases, you must take legal action two years from the accident date.
+You won’t have legal recourse if you don’t seek compensation before the clock runs out.

-Even though you might have two years, you need to speak with an Illinois personal injury attorney as soon as possible.
+Even though you might have two years, you need to speak with an Aurora motorcycle accident lawyer as soon as possible.
 They’ll work to help you recover your accident-related financial losses, known as damages.
 Here are some examples of the damages you may recover.

-If you’re hurt, you’re obviously going to have substantial medical bills.
-You’ll probably also miss work, even above and beyond your sick leave or accrued time off.
-You can collect damages for these costs and financial losses that you’ve already incurred as well as those that you’ll incur losses in the future as a result of your injury.
+If you’re hurt, you’ll have substantial medical bills.
+You’ll probably also miss work beyond your sick leave or accrued time off.
+You can collect damages for these costs and financial losses you’ve already incurred and those you’ll incur in the future due to your injury.

 Economic damages are tangible and easily proven.
 Non-economic damages, on the other hand, are subjective.
 You’ve likely experienced emotional distress since the accident, as well as a great deal of pain and suffering.